Smartphone Projector Calculator

 After you've built your smartphone projector, you can now use it to project images onto a wall or a projection screen.
 All you have to do is set your smartphone to its brightest setting, position it inside the box, and face the lens side towards your wall or projection screen.

 Dim the room or turn off the lights, just like when using an actual projector to better see the image you want to project.
-Move your DIY smartphone projector closer or farther to the wall to focus the image.
+Move your DIY smartphone projector closer to or farther away from the wall to focus the image.
 If the image gets more blurry when moving it closer to the wall, try moving the projector farther away from the wall.

 Once you've found the right position, you will notice that the image projected would be inverted – rotated 180° and flipped horizontally at the same time.
 For this situation, we can only get away with the rotation of the screen by locking the smartphone's screen rotation settings and rotating the smartphone around just like the one shown below: